lochbrunner/chop-compiler/milestones/6/README.md

 }
 ```

-Difference: Chop has no variable `a` in outer scope.
+Difference: Chop has no variable `a` in the outer scope.